It's unlawful to discriminate against employees with protected characteristics. Below, we unpack these traits and how to improve workplace diversity.

 Example: Excluding an employee from meetings after they raised a discrimination complaint.Employers play a key role in promoting equality and preventing discrimination.
 Steps to ensure compliance include:

-Employers should make the rights of employees clear through regular communication and accessible policies.
-Employees are entitled to:
+Businesses should make employees' rights clear through regular communication and accessible policies.
+Staff are entitled to:

-If an employee is treated unfairly, directly or indirectly, employers could face a tribunal claim for unlawful discrimination.
+If an employee is unfairly treated, directly or indirectly, employers could face a tribunal claim for unlawful discrimination.

-However, fostering an inclusive workplace isn’t just about compliance—it’s about creating an environment where everyone can thrive.
+However, fostering an inclusive workplace isn’t just about compliance, but creating an environment where everyone can thrive.
 By respecting and accommodating the nine protected characteristics, employers demonstrate a commitment to fairness, which can:

-It is a fact that we all have unconscious biases.
-Acknowledging this is important and the first step in embracing diversity at work.
+We all have unconscious biases.
+Acknowledging that is important and the first step towards embracing diversity at work.
 There are benefits aplenty to having an inclusive company, such as being 87% more likely to make better decisions and 70% more likely to capture new markets.

-There are several ways to encourage and promote inclusion and diversity in the workplace, especially with more employees returning to the office.
+There are several ways to encourage and promote inclusion and diversity in the workplace.

 It is a challenge to be one hundred per cent inclusive all day, every day.
 However, a little effort goes a long way in building a diverse workplace where employees feel included, and businesses reap the rewards of having a content workforce.